EU Ports Join Up To Fight Drug Smuggling - UrduPoint

 The same phenomenon is being seen at the departure points for the drugs, she said.

-Reinforced security at Colombian ports has prompted gangs to turn to Guayaquil in Ecuador, which has become the main exportation hub to Europe for cocaine made in Colombia and Peru.
+Reinforced security at Colombian ports has prompted gangs to turn to Guayaquil in Ecuador, which has become the main exportation hub to Europe for cocaine produced in Colombia and Peru, she said.

 In the European Union, nearly 70 percent of drug seizures by customs services are made in the bloc's ports.